tlevine/multisensory-data-zipfian/data-dessert/readme.md

 parking lot.
 Then people construct the cookie and put it on a map.
 Then we eat them.

-This is pretty good, but it has fewer variables than I would have liked.

 `lot.type` is formed by combining the prime and second type columns.
 It corresponds to the kind of .